 Avocados provide more than just a good helping of magnesium.
 Just one-third of a medium-sized Hass avocado contains almost 20 different nutrients, such as vitamins K and E, unsaturated fats, and dietary fiber.

 An avocado a day may also significantly reduce harmful LDL cholesterol levels, as a 2015 study found.
 Eating half of an avocado at lunch can also make you feel “full,” which can help curb any over-snacking.

 2. Dark Chocolate

-Flavanols are plant chemicals that may improve heart health.
+Flavanols are a distinct sub-group of flavonoids found predominantly in tea, apples, grapes, and cocoa shown to improve heart health.
 Higher percentages of cacao/cocoa mean greater amounts of flavanols.
 Flavanols can: